 The Magis Center’s new John Templeton funded campaign, The Purposeful Universe, looks at an evolutionary system guided by order in physics and chemistry.

 A Must-Read for Those Interested in Christian Worldview

 Many people who leave the Catholic Church pride themselves on the use of reason.
 But on the level of reason, when did the metaphysics stop being true?

 In the video below, Professor John Lennox shares that he found exposing his faith in God to questioning from others has only made it stronger.

-University of Notre Dame's Professor Carter Snead explains the secular versus Catholic view of the human person.
-Professor Snead answers questions such as "What is a person? and "What is the fundamental disagreement between the Catholic and secular view in social ethics?"
+University of Notre Dame Professor Carter Snead explains the secular versus Catholic view of the human person, beginning with "What is a person?"